gerrowadat/log.andvari.net/content/disappoint-people-early.md

 Stating an SLO feels uncomfortable precisely because it's a commitment.
 The same is true for publishing a support response time matrix, or putting "subject to change" on a roadmap, or listing the failure modes your SaaS platform *won't* protect against.
 Each of these forces you to confront the reality that you can't be all things to all people.
 It makes explicit something that was previously implicit and negotiable.

 That discomfort is valuable.
 It's the discomfort of honesty.
-And it's far preferable to the discomfort of a customer discovering during an outage that your service wasn't as reliable as they'd assumed, or finding out during an incident that their cloud vendor doesn't cover what they thought it did, or learning that the feature they were counting on got deprioritised.
+It's far preferable to the discomfort of a customer discovering during an outage that your service wasn't as reliable as they'd assumed, or finding out during an incident that their cloud vendor doesn't cover what they thought it did, or learning that the feature they were counting on got deprioritised.

 The core of "disappoint early" is this: small disappointments now prevent large disappointments later.
 An SLO that seems modest compared to your historical performance might disappoint a customer today.
 A roadmap that says "this might change" feels less confident than one with firm dates.
 A vendor contract that explicitly lists what's out of scope seems less comprehensive than one that doesn't mention limitations at all.